nvivo/dbhelpers/README.md

 var arr = db.ExecuteArray("select id from top_visitors", 0, 100);
 ```

-### Getting Help / Contributing
+## Getting Help / Contributing

-If you have any question, suggestion or found a bug, please use the [issue tracker](https://github.com/nvivo/dbhelpers/issues).
+If you have any question, suggestion, feature request or found a bug, please use the [issue tracker](https://github.com/nvivo/dbhelpers/issues).